 Based on 2019 official figures there are 140,000 police officers in the UK.
 About 3% (4200) are assigned to dedicated road policing duties.
 These are split into four working shifts, so there are an estimated 1050 on duty at any time (less absence, annual leave, court or escort duties etc).

 In the same period the NCC estimated there were 555,000 touring caravans and 225,000 motorhomes in use in the UK, making a combined total of 780,000.
 If just one in four of us were out and about, that would be 195,000, or 185 of us to every one traffic officer.
 Whether a member or not, CID aims to encourage a real community spirit among all caravan and motorhome owners by enabling anyone with a connected smartphone or tablet to check a CID registration and report suspicious activities.
 The more people participating in the CID community, the more successful we will be in recovering vans and catching thieves.

-In addition to the decal pack, ID card and inclusion in our database, CID members will have free access to a secure portal where you can update your information in real-time, for example:
+As a CID member you will have unrestricted access to our secure portal where you can update your public and private information in real-time, for example:

 - Changing your contact details,